bigzijing/Geopython-Conference-2018/README.md

 # GeoPython Conference 2018
-**Processing Framework: Automating Tasks with Python**
-\
-A QGIS workshop for the GeoPython Conference 2018
+**Processing Framework: Automating Tasks with Python** \ A QGIS workshop for the GeoPython Conference 2018

 ## Getting started
-1. Download and install QGIS 3.x [Download link](https://www.qgis.org/en/site/forusers/download.html)
+1. Download and install QGIS 3.x ([Link to the download page]https://www.qgis.org/en/site/forusers/download.html )
 2. Get the sample data that we will be using from this repository
 3. Fire up QGIS and we're ready!

-Downloading the standalone or OSGeo4W installer will automatically install the correct version of Python as well as Qt and PyQt
+Downloading the standalone or OSGeo4W installer will automatically install the correct version of Python as well as Qt and PyQt.

 ## Setting up your development environment
 To try out our hands on examples, the following is required: